barbeau/gpstest/FAQ.md

 * OnePlus 5 (Android 7.1.1 / OxygenOS 4.5.8) (See [this post](https://github.com/barbeau/gpstest/issues/58#issuecomment-322124679))
 * Huawei P10 (See [this post](https://groups.google.com/forum/#!topic/gpstest_android/Kc_YOQLp35I) - Android 7.0, firmware version L29C432B171)
 * OnePlus 5T (See [this post](https://groups.google.com/forum/m/#!topic/gpstest_android/MCowNjKpVyo))

+For a list of upcoming satellite launches, see http://gpsworld.com/resources/upcoming-gnss-satellite-launches/.

+If you see one of these satellites in GPSTest without a flag label, open an issue and let us know!

 ## What Android devices does GPSTest run on?